istio/istio.io/content/en/blog/2023/waypoint-proxy-made-simple/index.md

 unix://./var/run/secrets/workload-spiffe-uds/socket HEALTHY OK            sds-grpc
 {{< /text >}}

-Note you don’t get any endpoints related to any other services other than reviews, even though you have a few other services in the `default` and `istio-system` namespace.
+Note that you don’t get any endpoints related to any services other than reviews, even though you have a few other services in the `default` and `istio-system` namespace.

 ## Wrapping up